 What to Feed Your Dog With Kidney Disease

-In fact, treating dogs with chronic renal failure typically has four goals: control the amount of waste products in blood, create more balance between the fluid and minerals, sustain adequate nutrition, and modify or slow the progression of the disease.
+In fact, treating dogs with chronic renal disease typically has four goals: Control the amount of waste products in blood, create more balance between the fluid and minerals, sustain adequate nutrition, and modify or slow the progression of the disease.
 Paying attention to your dog’s diet can help achieve all of these goals.

-If your dog is diagnosed with kidney disease, your vet will help you pick out the best dog food and nutrition for your dog.
-Once again, you want low protein, phosphorus, and sodium but high water and omega-3 fatty acid.
+If your dog is diagnosed with kidney disease, your vet will help you pick out the best dog food and nutrition for your pet.
+You want something with low protein, phosphorus, and sodium but high water and omega-3 fatty acids.

 Most often, your vet will recommend a commercially available food specifically made for dogs that suffer from kidney disease.
 These foods will taste yummy to your dog but target their health needs.
 While feeding your dog this new diet, remember to provide a lot of water throughout the day too.

 What You Need to Change

-Once your dog has been diagnosed with kidney disease, you need to change your dog’s diet immediately.
-You especially need to focus on the water, protein, phosphorus, sodium, and omega-3 fatty acid contents in your dog’s diet.
+Once your dog has been diagnosed with kidney disease, you need to change their diet immediately.
+You especially need to focus on the water, protein, phosphorus, sodium, and omega-3 fatty acid contents in your dog’s food.

 To start, your dog will need more water than before.
 Because of kidney disease, your dog’s body is unable to excrete toxins, making them feel thirstier.
 Supply your dog with much more fresh water than before to satisfy their thirst.
 Wet dog food may also help with this need.

 Dogs typically have a high protein diet, but decreasing the amount of protein in your dog’s diet often slows the progression of the disease.
 This is likely because protein requires a lot of filtration from the kidneys.
 Only give your dog food that is 14% to 20% protein.